 The stablecoin market is one of the interesting ecosystems in cryptocurrency.
 There have been a number of different stablecoin projects launching their own coins and one of the latest ones is the USD Coin (USDC).
 USD Coin is a fresh stablecoin pegged to the US dollar and can be traded on the USD Coin Exchange.

 What Is the USDC?

 The USDC is ERC-20 compatible because it is created on the Ethereum blockchain.
 This was done in order to support rapid transfers of USCD on the Ethereum network and to take advantage of the existing security on the Ethereum blockchain.
 It also makes it easy to store and exchange.
 This coin is unique because it’s the first stablecoin that is supported by Coinbase.
+Read this Coinbase review and learn more about this exchange.
 Since it is backed by the U.S. dollar it is not meant to move significantly from the value of the dollar, which means investors can sell and buy for $1.

 What Does It Mean When It’s Backed by the U.S. Dollar?